-CM1K chip, pattern recognition accelerator with 1024 neurons
+CM1K neuromorphic chip with 1024 neurons

 The CM1K is a neuromorphic chip opening new frontiers for smart sensors and cognitive computing applications.
 It can solve pattern recognition problems from text and data analytics, vision, audition, and multi-sensory fusion with orders of magnitude less energy and complexity than modern microprocessors.